jrast/Foldergallery/README.markdown

 GNU General Public License for more details.

 ##Changelog
+##V1.21 (Jürg Rast, 30.03.2011)
++ BugFix: Some categories where not displayed
++ BugFix: Library-/jQueryAdmin integration was missing
++ Made infomessages better visible (eg.: during saving the settings, sync, new page)

+This Changelog is from now on in english, a german changelog  can be found on foldergallery.ch

 ###V1.20 (Juerg Rast, 09.03.2011)
 + Bugs behoben beim Aufrufen von nichtvorhandenen Seiten/Kategorien
 + Falls es mehrere Seiten für eine Kategorie gibt werden in der Lightbox jetzt alle Bilder angezeigt.